SanehLata/Web_Intel_AI_RAG/README.md

 ## 🚀 Features

 #### 🌐 Web Content Ingestion
-  Scrapes and processes web pages using BeautifulSoup.
+  Scrapes and processes web pages using BeautifulSoup and langchain's Document Loader(WebBaseLoader) and Text Splitters.

 ####  📚 Semantic Search with Vector Database
 Stores embeddings in ChromaDB for fast similarity search.